Cleaning Kitchen Cabinets

 Don't Rub the Wrong Way

-Just as important as what you do is what you DON’T do when you clean your cabinets.
+Just as important as what you do is what you DON’T do when you clean your kitchen cabinets.
 Never use anything abrasive: Soft Scrub, Comet, Brillo Pads, steel wool – none of it.
 If you have a stubborn spot, use a general multi-surface cleaner (I like the orange oil type, myself) with the soft cloth.
-If the spot still won’t budge, switch to a nylon scrubby or a ScotchBrite pad, but use it sparingly.
+If the spot still won’t budge, switch to a nylon scrubby or a ScotchBrite pad, but use it sparingly and with a light hand.

 This should work on just about any manufactured cabinet finish you have – stained wood, painted, laminate or thermofoil.
 If you’re wary, it’s always a good idea to test a cleaning product on an inconspicuous spot first.